 Are you ready to transform your arts practice into a successful project or creative enterprise?
 Amplifier is a business guide and workshop forum series designed to equip emerging artists with the confidence, skills and know-how to make sure their arts venture thrives!

-How do we push artistic boundaries?
-What place do ethics have within the arts industry?
-What are our ethical obligations as an artist and is there space for ethics within the arts at all?
+The continuing series covers how to get your work out there, how to interact with curators and programmers, how to optimise tax breaks and funding, promotion, pushing artistic boundaries, ethics within the arts industry, ethical obligations as an artist and is there space for ethics within the arts at all?

 Amplifier was first conceived as a workshop and forum series aimed at improving the arts business skills of young and emerging artists and arts workers in WA; to help give them the skills to make their practice or project commercially viable.